schuchert/schuchert.github.io/_posts/2018-07-18-GoSlowToBeFast.md

 <aside>
 <h1>Why is riding slow harder?</h1>
-<p>Under about 12 - 15 miles an hour, you turn the front
-wheel much like in a car.
+Under about 12 - 15 miles an hour, you turn the front wheel much like in a car.
 To go left, push forward on the right and pull on the left.
 It really is the same as a car.
 To turn left, you rotate the steering wheel counter clockwise.
 The handle bars on the motorcycle also turn counter clockwise if you look from aboe.
 This is steering.